mozilla/data-docs/tools/interfaces.md

 The
 [`analysis.telemetry.mozilla.org`](https://https://analysis.telemetry.mozilla.org)
-(ATMO) site can be used to launch and gain access to virtual machines running Apache Spark clusters which have been preconfigured with access to the raw data stored in our long term storage S3 buckets.
+(ATMO) site can be used to launch and gain access to virtual machines running Apache Spark clusters which have been pre-configured with access to the raw data stored in our long term storage S3 buckets.
 Spark allows you to use Python or Scala to perform arbitrary analysis and generate arbitrary output.
 Once developed, ATMO can also be used to run recurring Spark jobs